-Growing up in the IFB church, I heard a lot of sermons about not polluting the temple of God.
-Believing that God lived inside — oh where oh were does he live? and surely there’s a sex joke that needs telling about God being inside you — of everyone who was born again, preachers would preach thunderous sermons against drinking alcohol, smoking, or taking illegal drugs.
+Growing up in the IFB church movement, I heard a lot of sermons about not polluting the temple of God.
+Believing that God lived inside — oh where, oh where does he live? and surely there’s a sex joke that needs telling about God being inside you — of everyone who was born again, preachers would preach thunderous sermons against drinking alcohol, smoking, or taking illegal drugs.
 I heard several preachers who even questioned taking prescription drugs, calling on sanctified followers of Jesus to ask themselves, do I really need to take these pills?
-I knew people who suffered with pain because they refused to take doctor-prescribed pain medications.
-Fearing addiction, polluting the temple of God, or wanting to show that they could valiantly suffer, these Christians chose to have bodies wracked with pain rather than risk God getting high. (see Ken Ham, Answers in Genesis, Dinosaurs, and the Sin of Smoking)
+I knew people who suffered from severe pain because they refused to take doctor-prescribed pain medications.
+Fearing addiction, polluting the temple of God, or wanting to show that they could valiantly suffer, these Christians chose to have bodies wracked with pain rather than risk God getting high.
+(Please see Ken Ham, Answers in Genesis, Dinosaurs, and the Sin of Smoking.)

 It is said that Baptist Fundamentalism is no fun and all mental.
 Sadly, this line accurately describes what goes on in many IFB churches.
-Imagine being immersed in such a culture your entire life and then one day waking up and realizing you were in a cult.
+Imagine being immersed in such a culture your entire life, and then one day waking up and realizing you were in a cult.
 That describes my wife and me.
 Polly was in her forties before she ever wore pants.
 We lived in Yuma, Arizona, at the time.
 One day, we were at Target and I suggested to Polly that she buy a pair of capri pants.
 Why, you would have thought I had asked her to strip and run naked through the store!
 After a bit of mental strong-arming, I convinced Polly to “sin.”
-No lightning from heaven, no being struck dead by the Evangelical God.
-Polly survived, and now it’s to the point where I say, it would sure be nice to see you in a dress every once in a while.
-Of course, I used to dress up when I went out in public; you know the whole having-a-“good”-testimony-before-the-world thing, but one day I “discovered” blue jeans and t-shirts.
-The rest, as they say, is history.
-These days, we will, several times a year, dress up and go out on a date.
-I will even wear dress shoes and a tie!
+No lightning from Heaven, no being struck dead by the Evangelical God.
+Polly survived, and now it’s to the point where I say, it would sure be nice to see you in a dress every once in a while. 🙂

 This post has now passed the two-thousand-word mark, so it’s time for me to stop circling the runway and land this plane.
 Please share in the comment section your own experiences growing up in IFB/Evangelical churches.
 What were “sins” back in the day that you now heartily and lustily commit?